This page features links to past projects and labs where I was an active contributor

 Findings from a Pilot Study to Measure Financial Fraud in the United States

 This survey was developed based on the seven major categories of fraud outlined in the taxonomy presented below.
 Using an online sample of 2,000 US adults, data was collected on the frequency and type of fraud victimization in the past year, the amount of the loss, fraud solicitation and transaction methods, perpetrator characteristics, reporting behaviors, and the emotional and financial impact of victimization.
 The financial fraud survey will be included as a module in the National Crime Victimization Survey (NCVS) managed by the Bureau of Justice Statistics.
-This module will be administered to over 50,000 US adults.
+This module will be administered to over 70,000 US adults.
 Launching this survey with the NCVS will mark the first time that fraud will be measured with a sample size large enough to produce reliable estimates about the number of Americans affected by specific fraud types.
 It will demonstrate to consumers, policymakers, and the private sector the cost and impact of financial fraud in the United States and point to where resources are needed to safeguard consumers.

 Published: February, 2017

 Because no uniform classification system existed, researchers and practitioners relied on inconsistent definitions and categorizations of fraud.
 This affects fraud prevalence estimates as well as our understanding of the mechanisms and consequences of individual financial fraud.
 The Stanford Center on Longevity and the FINRA Investor Education Foundation (FINRA Foundation) collaborated with fraud experts to develop a standardized fraud classification scheme.
 The purpose was to group and organize fraud types meaningfully and systematically into a hierarchical framework that can be translated into survey questions and administered as a module in the National Crime Victimization Survey.
 This survey will help determine the annual prevalence of specific types of financial fraud and how prevalence rates change over time.